darcyvoutt/liquid-section-renderer/README.md

 # Liquid Section Renderer

 A Web Component that utilizes Shopify's [Section Rendering API](https://shopify.dev/docs/api/ajax/section-rendering) to dynamically render Shopify sections via AJAX requests.
+For those that are newer to the Section Rendering API, when should you consider using it?
+There are two most common scenarios that often overlap that include the following:

+- To avoid redundant logic between Liquid and JavaScript (eg. product price display)
+- Some data is easier accessible in Liquid with linked objects such as products and variants

 ## Browser Support